mochi-hpc/mochi-doc/docs/source/argobots.rst

   scheduling behaviors.

 **Schedulers**
-  Components that pull work units from pools and execute them on xstreams.
+  Entities that pull work units from pools and execute them on xstreams.
   Argobots provides predefined schedulers (BASIC, RANDWS, PRIO) and supports custom scheduler implementations for specialized policies.
 Each xstream is associated with its own scheduler.